Elliot Rodger: Final planning and manifesto

 Rodger detailed his plan for his "Day of Retribution" and divided it into three phases.
-Before starting his proposed phases, Rodger planned to drive to his father's house to kill his stepmother and half-brother.
+The day before starting his proposed phases, Rodger planned to drive to his father's house to kill his stepmother and half-brother.
 He would then steal their Mercedes SUV and drive it to Isla Vista.
 Rodger's first phase involved killing his two roommates and then luring victims into his apartment, slowly torturing them before killing them.
 In the second phase, which he dubbed the "War on Women", he aimed to target "the very girls who represent everything I hate in the female gender", specifically focusing on the Alpha Phi sorority house with the intent to kill as many occupants as possible before setting fire to the building.
-In his final phase, after setting the sorority house on fire, he would proceed to shoot and run over as many people in Isla Vista as possible with the SUV.
+In his final phase, after setting the sorority house on fire, he would proceed to shoot and run over as many people in Isla Vista as possible with his parents' SUV.

-Rodger showed a section of his manifesto describing his childhood in England to his mother Li Chin, who was impressed and encouraged him to continue writing.
+Rodger showed a section of his manifesto describing his childhood in England to his mother, who was impressed and encouraged him to continue writing.
 Rodger's father knew he had been writing something, but Rodger refused to show it to him.
 During a hike together, Rodger's father expressed interest in his son's writing and asked to see it.
 Rodger declined the request, assuring his father he would share it with him soon.

-In April, Rodger extended his preparations by visiting two additional gun ranges.
-After posting videos to his YouTube channel in the week leading up to April 26, he hoped a woman might see his videos and ask him on a date.
-Because this did not happen, Rodger planned to finish writing his manifesto and upload a final video minutes before starting his attack.
-On April 24, Rodger became sick with a cold and his father returned early from his business trip, causing Rodger to question whether these events were a sign to abandon his plans.
-He postponed the date of his planned attack to May 24 to allow recovery from his cold and more time to live.